csmaller/blog/content/blog/relationships-in-the-2020s.md

 "Oh, that's OK I will see you in Costa Rica on July 4th!"
 She  texts back.

 Clearly an arrangement has been made between the two of them.

 I stare at her in disbelief.

-"How? what the fuck?
+"How?
+What the fuck?
 What is this?"

 Her cold eyes stare down at the floor.
 The dogs stare at us, knowing not to bark.
 Knowing something is wrong.

-"I wasn't going to follow through with it" was her explanation.
+"I wasn't going to follow through with it." she mumbles.

 We have two airBnB renters in the basement.
 I am furious.
 I want to scream at her and call her horrible names but I hold back, fearing the dreaded AirBnB review I would get.
 So I am whispering directly about two inches from her face.